Alefiya-J/Alefiya-J/README.md

 </div>

 ### <div align="center">I'm Alefiya, an undergrad student currently pursuing a Bachelor's degree in Computer Science 👨‍💻 from L.J.
-Institue of Engineering and Technology. 🚀</div>
+Institute of Engineering and Technology. 🚀</div>

 - 🌱 I’m currently learning ReactJS and NodeJS